 The PDF proof is the most accurate proof in our system and represents how your project will print.
 This is essentially the file we will send to our production facility to be produced into a physical product (without the watermarks of course).

 What you see in the PDF proof is essentially what will print, with a few exceptions (see below for foil and trim zone information).
 This is also a great way to get an idea of the print quality for lower-resolution images.

 We recommend always checking your PDF proof before placing your order.
 Once an order is placed changes cannot be made.

 The PDF proof for your project can be sent straight to your inbox from the editor.

-You can email yourself a PDF preview of your project by clicking the three dots icon in the top center of the editor, then selecting "Menu".
+You can email yourself a PDF preview of your project by clicking the three dots icon in the top center of the editor.
 This will open a menu on the right-hand side of the editor screen.
 Click "Email Print Proof", enter the email address, and click "Send".
 You will see the message: "Your proof is being generated and will be sent to the email address below.
 This may take a few minutes."

 Please note: If you are using images with large file sizes it can take several minutes for the PDF to generate and send.
 Once you open the PDF link sent to the email address provided, it can also take a while to load depending on your internet speeds and how large your project is.

 PDF proofs are essentially what we sent to the production facility to print (without the watermarks).